-We apply three most commonly used embedding methods proposed in the literature - namely, GNP [2], Virtual Landmark [3], [4] and Vivaldi [5] - to the four data sets, and compute their corresponding embedding errors as measured using the aforementioned five metrics.
-Following the results in [2], [3], [4], we choose 7 as the dimension of Euclidean embedding for the three embedding methods: GNP, Virtual Landmark (VL) and Vivaldi.
-More specifically, for the GNP and VL embedding methods, we use 20 landmarks randomly selected from the data set for computing the 7-dimensional Euclidean embedding.
-For the Vivaldi embedding methods, for each node, 20 neighbors are randomly selected and used for computing the 7-dimensional Euclidean embedding plus the height vector4.
-For the purpose of comparison and to eliminate the effect of landmark selection in the Virtual Landmark embedding method, we also use all the nodes as landmarks to compute the 7-dimension Euclidean embedding5 - this is referred to as VL-ALL in the figures that follow.
+We apply the three most commonly used embedding methods proposed in the literature-GNP [2], Virtual Landmark (VL) [3], [4], and Vivaldi [5]-to the four data sets and compute their corresponding embedding errors as measured using the aforementioned five metrics.
+Following the results in [2]-[4], we choose seven as the dimension of Euclidean embedding for the three embedding methods: GNP, VL, and Vivaldi.
+More specifically, for the GNP and VL embedding methods, we use 20 landmarks randomly selected from the data set for computing the seven-dimensional Euclidean embedding.
+For the Vivaldi embedding methods, for each node, 20 neighbors are randomly selected and used for computing the seven-dimensional Euclidean embedding plus the height vector.
+For the purpose of comparison and to eliminate the effect of landmark selection in the Virtual Landmark embedding method, we also use all the nodes as landmarks to compute the seven-dimensional Euclidean embedding-this is referred to as VL-ALL in the figures that follow.